Effective Date: 7/1/2025

 Capital Expenditure: Expenditure to purchase a capital asset, or make improvements to a capital asset that increases value and extends useful life (2 Code of Federal Regulations §200.13).

-Conservation Practice Contract.
-A contract between a grantee and land occupier(s) to provide a legal standing to insure practices are installed and maintained according to approved standards and specifications.
-Also called a Cost Share Contract
+Conservation Practice Agreement.
+A legal standing between a grantee and land occupier(s) to ensure practices are completed and maintained according to approved standards and specifications.

 Contract: An agreement to provide a good or service that legally binds two or more parties.
 Consultation with legal counsel prior to entering into a contract is recommended.